Simon Brown was global technical lead for economic empowerment at Sightsavers, until August 2024.

-Simon Brown is global technical lead for economic empowerment at Sightsavers.
-He is responsible for the development and oversight of employment, entrepreneurship, and agriculture across the organisation’s strategies and programmes in sub-Saharan Africa and South Asia.
+He was responsible for the development and oversight of employment, entrepreneurship, and agriculture across the organisation’s strategies and programmes in sub-Saharan Africa and South Asia.

-Here he explains why he’s hopeful that the USAID-funded Global Labour Program – Inclusive Futures (GLP-IF) will help change the labour market system in favour of people with disabilities.
+In this interview from March 2022, he explains why he’s hopeful that the Global Labor Program – Inclusive Futures (GLP-IF) will help change the labour market system in favour of people with disabilities.

 From 20 years in the private sector, to running my own small business, to international volunteering in Nepal and then county director roles of a development agency in China, India, and Bangladesh, I’ve had a varied career.